SimonBirrell/ppo-collaboration-and-competition/README.md

-# Proximal Policy Optimization on a Unity Environment
+# Proximal Policy Optimization on a Multi-Agent Unity Environment
 *Solution to the third project on the Udacity Deep Reinforcement Learning Course*

 ## Introduction